 Still, for certain applications and types of plants, net lights do make the job easier, Bowdoin says.

 Brad Finkle, author of Holiday Hero: A Man's Manual for Holiday Lighting (Chronicle, 2003, San Francisco), suggests the pros and cons of net lighting.

-If treated correctly, can be tangle-free and lights are uniformly spaced.
+If treated correctly, they can be tangle-free and lights are uniformly spaced.

-Because nets are available in a limited range of sizes, it may be a challenge to cover all of your shrubberies.
+Because they're available in a limited range of sizes, it may be a challenge to cover all of your shrubberies.